The way in which your wine is stored and handled has every bit as much to do with its taste as does the way it’s made.

 Wine Storage Humidity

 Although sometimes overlooked in the wine cellar-construction process, proper humidity is important as it prevents corks from shrinking and drying out.
+Cork is wood and wood is biological and perishable.
+The wood must be kept moist inside the bottle and to some extent, on the outside of the bottle.
 A deteriorated cork will lead to oxidation which allows oxygen to slowly leech into the bottle, causing the conversion of the wine into its acidic form – vinegar.
 Wine that tastes bitter or like vinegar is usually the result of failed corking causing wine oxidation.
 (Tip to note: screw-caps do not require humidity.)

 Measuring Humidity